 - Best Splurge: Staub Cast Iron Round Wide 6-Quart Cocotte

 - Prettiest Pot: Martha Stewart Collection Round 6-Quart Dutch Oven

 Maybe your grandma makes her famous roast in one of these big pots on Sundays, or perhaps you just see lots of recipes calling for a Dutch oven and you're curious.
 Either way, a Dutch oven is essential for any serious cook.
 This kitchen workhorse is a heavy pot with a tight-fitting lid, usually made from enameled cast iron, which you can use on the stove or in the oven — and once you’ve braised a roast or simmered a stew in one, you’ll never look back.
 We put several to the test to see which ones are worth the investment.

-Note: We tested round Dutch ovens, but you may want to consider an oval one, depending on what you plan to use it for.
+Shape: Most classic Dutch ovens come in round and oval shapes.
 If you’ll use it mostly for soups, stews and standard-sized roasts, a round Dutch oven will suit you.
 If you plan to roast whole chickens, braise turkey legs or cook other large cuts of meat, an oval shape may work better for you.

 No big surprise that the company famous for its cast iron skillets has its enameled cast iron Dutch oven game down.
 We love this Lodge Dutch oven for most people because of its affordability, durability and quality cooking.

 It has all the features you want: Oven safe up to 500 degrees F, 6-quart capacity and excellent heat retention.
 In our tests, the pot got super hot, super fast, and cooked evenly, without hot spots.
 Pot roast came out tender and luscious, and the pan cleaned up easily.
 It is dishwasher safe, though handwashing is recommended.